viters/docs/cookbooks/template.md

 :::warning Keep it Simple

-The explanation should be about 3-5 paragraphs.
+An explanation should be roughly 1-5 paragraphs.
 If you feel like your explanation _needs_ to be longer, you might actually have _multiple separate recipes_, in which case you should separate them...
 Or you may be re-explaining things that are in the docs, in which case you can use links.